F0lak/dm_open_ref/ref/atom/var/mouse_over_pointer.md

 the mouse (crosshairs).

-This variable may also be set to any of the other [built-in mouse pointers](/DM/mouse/pointers), or a custom icon or icon state.
+This variable may also be set to any of the other [built-in mouse pointers](/ref/DM/mouse/pointers.md) -m or a custom icon or icon state.
 If an icon state is specified, this is applied against the object\'s main icon to find a custom pointer.